Conditions in Approval Path

 Project

-Creating a Conditions Rule
+Creating a Condition Rule

 Click on the "Add Condition" button

-Select your Condition name
+Name your Condition rule.

-Add Condition Evaluator - The chosen expression is evaluated by the Jira REST API based on the selected condition evaluator.
+Add Condition Evaluator: The chosen expression is evaluated by the Jira REST API based on the selected condition evaluator.
 Jira expression will be evaluated as:

 Current User - User who starts approval path on issue/ using API Key/ using workflow condition

-Selected User - user selected in condition
+Selected User - User selected in condition

-Issue field User - user from selected issue field (field value must be set)
+Issue field User - User from selected issue field (field value must be set)

 Select a Project to limit condition to specific projects. (optional)